-The Health & Safety Executive was called in by a concerned pass-by who spotted men working at height with a distinct lack of safety measure in place.
+The Health & Safety Executive was called in by a concerned pass-by who spotted men working at height with a distinct lack of safety measures in place.

 Charges were brought against Kenneth Morris for exposing workers to danger of falls from height as well as exposing them to silica dust.